 Frequency of fruit consumption ranged from 'never' (5%) to 'more than once daily' (21%), with 36% of young people eating fruit at least daily (Figure 5.17).
 At least daily consumption of fruit was more common among girls than boys (38% vs. 35%), and least common among young people who identified as neither a boy nor a girl (30%) (Figure 5.18).
 Fruit consumption declined with age and increased with level of family affluence (Figure 5.19).
-While the age-related decline in young people reporting at least daily consumption of fruit was similar among boys and girls, levels of consumption among young people who identified as neither a boy nor a girl (30%) (Figure 5.18).
+While the age-related decline in young people reporting at least daily consumption of fruit was similar among boys and girls, levels of consumption among young people who identified as neither a boy nor a girl remained relatively stable across year groups (Figure 5.20).